octorin/octorin.github.io/_posts/2020-04-25-regularity.md

 2. For almost all $x\_i$, the second derivative $(\partial^2/\partial\theta^2)f(x\_i;\theta)$ exists for all $\theta\in\mathcal O$
 3. There exists a function $M:\mathbb R \rightarrow \mathbb R$ such that $\vert(\partial^2/\partial\theta^2)f(x\_i;\theta)\vert < M(x)$ for all $\theta\in\mathcal O$ and almost all $x\_i$, where $\text{E}_\theta[M(X\_i)] < \infty$.

-Out of these **R5** suffices to ensure Conditions 1. and 2., while Condition 3. states that the second partial derivative is bounded by an integrable function.
+Out of these **R5** suffices to ensure Conditions 1. and 2., while Condition 3. states that the second partial derivative is bounded by an integrable function (so we can use the Dominated Convergence Theorem).

 **Lemma 1** *Under condition **R0** to **R6**, the following results hold:*